Give It Up (KC and the Sunshine Band song): Cover versions

 The song was covered by Annie Lennox and Chrissie Hynde during a live performance at the Royal Albert Hall in London on February 9, 1986.

 "Love You Long Time" by The Black Eyed Peas, from their 2010 album, The Beginning, contains a sample of "Give It Up".

-The song was also covered in French by the Quebecer singer Jacynthe on her 1999 album Entends-tu mon cœur.
+The song was also covered by the Quebecer singer Jacynthe on her 1999 album Entends-tu mon cœur.
+This version adds French lines to the verses, while keeping the original chorus.

+A Swedish version ("Ge mig allt") was recorded by Cotton Club in 1984.

+In 2019, the melody of the song was used in "Atje voor de sfeer" by Dutch singer René Karst, a song about alcohol consumption.